 As Australia’s only vertically-integrated EAF steel manufacturer and recycler, we have a clear role and interest in a strong local steel industry.
-One that continues to invest in Australia and works collaboratively with government and construction partners to improve supply chain capability, traceability and efficiency, and through ongoing research and development, continues to innovate in the area of high-strength, low-carbon reinforcing steel.
+One that continues to invest in Australia and works collaboratively with government and construction partners to improve supply chain capability, traceability and efficiency, and through ongoing research and development, continues to innovate in the area of high-strength, low carbon-embedded reinforcing steel.
 Domestic steel manufacturers make product that complies with Australian standards and provide service offering advantages that cannot be matched by overseas suppliers.

 A vibrant local steel industry underpins Australia’s growth and prosperity in the decades to come.
 What we make is essential to nation building – shaping and building a modern Australia.
 Homes, offices, bridges, schools, hospitals, roads, fencing and rural products.
 And then there’s the economic aspects.
 Bottom line – we build futures.

-\More than 100,000 Australians work in the steel industry, in communities across the country.
+More than 100,000 Australians work in the steel industry, in communities across the country.
 We know from World Steel Association research, about the strong multiplier that our industry has on economic growth and job creation.
 For every job created in the steel industry, another 8.1 indirect jobs are created – and for every dollar of value added by work within the steel industry, a further $2.50 of value-added activity is supported throughout the supply chain.